KhartesViewer/khartes/README.md

 There is no undo function.

+The "Loading..." overlay, which appears when a file is loading, sometimes fails to disappear afterwards.
+This problem is so intermittent that I have not been able to figure out how to prevent it.
+Unfortunately, the only workaround is to save your work, and then exit and restart khartes.

 ## License

 Khartes is open-source code, licensed under the GPL 3.0 license.
 See LICENSE.txt for details.